RashVeera/NetflixGPT/README.md

    - Fetched GPT movie suggestions from TMDB and updated `gptSlice`.
 7. **Video Integration** - Autoplay and mute trailer videos using YouTube embeds.
 8. **Responsive Design** - Made the application responsive across devices.
-9. **Bug Fixes**
-   - Display name and profile picture update on sign-up.
-   - Redirect to login if the user is not authenticated.
-   - Unsubscribed from `onAuthStateChanged` callback.

 ### Environment Variables
 - Added `.env` file for storing API keys securely.